MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-understand.md

 [Azure Application Gateway][azure-ag] is a powerful application delivery controller that provides layer 7 load balancing, SSL/TLS termination, URL-based routing, and other advanced features.
 It's designed to optimize the delivery of web applications and provide enhanced security through features like [Azure Web Application Firewall][azure-waf] and [Application Gateway Ingress Controller][agic] for [Azure Kubernetes Service (AKS)][aks].

-On the other hand, [AWS Application Load Balancer][aws-alb] is a highly scalable and efficient load balancer that operates at the application layer, allowing it to intelligently distribute traffic based on application-level information.
+[AWS Application Load Balancer][aws-alb] is a highly scalable and efficient load balancer that operates at the application layer, allowing it to intelligently distribute traffic based on application-level information.
 It supports features like SSL/TLS termination, URL-based routing, and session affinity.

 [Azure Application Gateway][azure-ag] and [AWS Application Load Balancer][aws-alb] provide a comparable feature set.
 Here's an exhaustive comparison between [Azure Application Gateway][azure-ag] and [AWS Application Load Balancer][aws-alb] based on the provided features: